 The pork with vegetables was also quite good. the vegetables were suitably crisp and the peanuts added an extra bit of crunch.
 Although in this case I only ate a small portion of it, because I couldn’t stop scarfing back the ribs.
 When iI had eaten my fill, I had the restaurant pack up the pork and vegetables, along with the remainder of the rice and I took them home to have for breakfast the next morning.

 Hong Hing for Takeout After Open Mic

 These open mic nights happen every second Friday.
 Strong Badger is just a few blocks from where I live.
 My repertoire generally consists of Elvis, Johnny, and a variety of other country and early rock singers.
-Below, there are a couple of videos.
-The first is of me singing a little marching ditty written by my great-grandfather, William “Fighting Mac” Mckenzie, WW1 Anzac Padre, and the second is of yesterday’s open mic.
+Below, there is a video of me singing a little marching ditty written by my great-grandfather, William “Fighting Mac” Mckenzie, WW1 Anzac Padre,

 As I mentioned at the beginning of the post, the decor at Hong Hing isn’t the sort that makes you wish to stay around.
 Coupled with that, I had recently signed out, from the library, the first three novels in the Montalbano series.
 I’ve watched the whole TV series, but wanted to read a few of the novels.

 I didn’t place my order in advance, so I was curious how long it would take to get my order and be on my way.
 This time around I opted for the Hot and Sour Soup, the Sliced Chicken, the Szechuan Chicken, and an order of spring rolls.
 It didn’t take long for my order to be filled and for me to be headed home.